Chart Color Schemes

 Gwandalan lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, the estimated population of Gwandalan is around 3,839.
-This reflects an increase of 54 people since the 2021 Census, which reported a population of 3,785.
-The change is inferred from AreaSearch's estimate of the resident population at 3,763 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 9 validated new addresses since the Census date.
-This level of population results in a density ratio of 1,337 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+As of November 2025, the estimated population of the Gwandalan statistical area (Lv2) is around 3,890.
+This figure reflects an increase of 105 people since the 2021 Census, which reported a population of 3,785.
+The change is inferred from AreaSearch's estimation of 3,887 residents following examination of the latest ERP data release by the ABS in June 2024 and an additional 9 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,355 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
 Over the past decade, Gwandalan has demonstrated resilient growth patterns with a compound annual growth rate of 1.8%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by interstate migration contributing approximately 67.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Population growth for the area was primarily driven by interstate migration, contributing approximately 67.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, for areas covered by this data.
-For any SA2 areas not covered, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Moving forward with demographic trends, an above median population growth of national statistical areas is projected, with the suburb expected to expand by 687 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 22.3% in total over the 17 years.
+All drivers including natural growth and overseas migration were positive factors.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Moving forward with demographic trends, an above median population growth of national statistical areas is projected for Gwandalan (SA2), with the area expected to expand by 689 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 20.7% in total over the 17 years.

 Frequently Asked Questions - Population